merideum/merideum-spec/docs/merit.md

 }
 ```

+The server may include additional errors within this object.

 ## `fail()`
 The `fail()` function is used to stop the code execution immediately and return any errors.
 Since execution is stopped immediately, the `fail()` function does not return a value.